Skip to content

 sudo useradd --system --no-create-home --shell /sbin/nologin snackbox

-2. Install the binary and migrations
+2. Install the binary

 Download the latest release binary for your architecture from the Releases page and install it: